zdevaty/eliona-api/mock/README.md

 ## Usage ##

-The mock can be used with the following settings if you run the mock on localhost.
+The mock can be used with the following settings if you run the mock on localhost:

 - CONNECTION_STRING: postgres://postgres:secret@localhost:5432
 - API_ENDPOINT: http://localhost:3000/v2